Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Reliability and validity analysis

 \subsection{Consequential validity}

-\textit{What are the social consequences of measuring expressive power by comparing to $k$-WL?} Such measurements have likely contributed to a snowball effect of graph ML research universalizing the specific conceptualization of expressive power encoded by $k$-WL.
-This snowball effect has helped develop mathematical thinking, guided research into poorly-understood properties of GNNs, and aided in data modeling \cite{fuchs2023universalityofneural, Hajij2022TopologicalDL}.
-However, it has also likely led graph ML practitioners to: (1) neglect task-driven formulations of expressive power (\survey{$3.444 \pm 1.042$} (\hyperref[Q17]{Q17})); and (2) prioritize expressive power (\survey{$4.167 \pm 1.098$}) over ethical aspects of functionality like efficiency (\survey{$4.556 \pm 1.149$}), robustness (\survey{$4.556 \pm 1.097$}), fairness (\survey{$3.167 \pm 1.543$}), and privacy (\survey{$2.667 \pm 1.815$}) (\hyperref[Q27]{Q27}).
+\textit{What are the social consequences of measuring expressive power by comparing to $k$-WL?} Such measurements have likely contributed to a snowball effect of graph ML research universalizing the specific conceptualization of expressive power encoded by $k$-WL, which has potentially led them to: (1) neglect task-driven formulations of expressive power (\survey{$3.444 \pm 1.042$} (\hyperref[Q17]{Q17})); and (2) prioritize expressive power (\survey{$4.167 \pm 1.098$}) over ethical aspects of functionality like efficiency (\survey{$4.556 \pm 1.149$}), robustness (\survey{$4.556 \pm 1.097$}), fairness (\survey{$3.167 \pm 1.543$}), and privacy (\survey{$2.667 \pm 1.815$}) (\hyperref[Q27]{Q27}).
 In fact, survey participants rated the ethical implications of expressive power as \survey{$2.444 \pm 1.423$} (\hyperref[Q12]{Q12}).